Stack v Dowden

-Stack v Dowden [2007] UKHL 17 is a leading English property law case from the House of Lords case concerning the division of interests in family property after the breakdown of a cohabitation relationship.
+Stack v Dowden [2007] UKHL 17 is a leading English property law case concerning the division of interests in family property after the breakdown of a cohabitation relationship.

 Facts

-Mr Stack, a self-employed builder and decorator and then employee of Hammersmith and Fulham LBC, and Ms Dowden, an electrical engineer with the London Electricity Board, had cohabited for almost 18 years and had four children from 1986 to 1991.
-They then bought a house in 1993 at 114 Chatsworth Road, Willesden Green, London.
-The property was registered in both their names, but they had not said what their respective shares were on the Land Registry Form.
-Usually this meant a presumption that they would share equally in the home.
-However, the purchase was funded by selling a house that was in Ms Dowden’s sole name, her savings and a joint loan, so she had given 65% of the purchase price.
-Mr Stack had kept his finances separate, but was living in the previous house since 1983 and had done many improvements.
-They always, or mostly, had had separate bank accounts, savings and investments.
+Mr Stack and Ms Dowden were in a long-term relationship with four children, though they had never married.
+They had almost always kept their respective financial affairs separate.
+When they moved home in 1993 they registered the new house in their joint names, but did not specify on the Land Registry Form what their respective shares were.
+Generally, this would mean a presumption that they would share the property equally.
+However, in this case 65% of the purchase price had been provided by Ms Dowden (largely from the sale of their previous home which was in her sole name, and from her investments), and 35% by Mr Stack (who had lived in the previous home for 10 years and had made numerous improvements to it).

-Nine years after purchasing the house, their relationship broke down and they agreed a court order that excluded Mr Stack from the house and required Ms Dowden to pay Mr Stack for the cost of his alternative accommodation.
-Mr Stack then sought a declaration that the house was held upon trust by the couple as tenants in common and an order for its sale.
+Nine years after purchasing the house, their relationship broke down and they agreed a court order to the effect that Mr Stack would move out and that Ms Dowden would pay for his alternative accommodation.
+Mr Stack then sought a declaration that the house was held upon trust by the couple as tenants in common, and an order for its sale.

 The High Court declared that they owned the property in equal shares.
 Ms Dowden appealed.